 It is not a virus, or a Trojan, or a worm, or spam, or spyware, or open windows pop-up.

 What information does a cookie store?

-The cookies used by the website are only associated with anonymous users and their computer, without being able to provide personal data of them.
+The cookies used by the website are only associated with anonymous users and their computers, without being able to provide personal data of them.
 Cookies do not collect personal information that allows the identification of a specific user.

 Taking into account the way in which the Internet and websites work, it is not always possible to have information on the cookies placed by third parties through my website.
-This applies especially to cases in which my web page contains what are called integrated elements: texts, documents, images or short films that are stored elsewhere, but are displayed on our website or through it and the derivatives of analysis plugin that uses this web.
+This applies especially to cases in which my web page contains what are called integrated elements: texts, documents, images, or short films that are stored elsewhere but are displayed on our website or through it and the derivatives of analysis plugin that uses this web.

-If you do not want cookies stored in your browser or if you wish to receive information every time a cookie requests to be installed, you can configure your browser to do it that way.
+If you do not want cookies stored in your browser or if you wish to receive information every time a cookie request to be installed, you can configure your browser to do it that way.
 Most browsers allow the management of cookies in 3 different ways:

 - Cookies are always rejected

 - The browser asks if the user wants to install each cookie

 The browser may also include the possibility of specifying better which cookies have to be accepted and which do not.
 In particular, the user can usually accept any of the following options:

 - Accept cookies as non-persistent (they are deleted when the browser closes)